nikhilrana13/CityVibe---full-stack-event-dining-booking-platform/README.md

 📉 Available tickets decrease when a booking is made

-🔄 If a booking is cancelled, tickets are automatically restored
+🔄 When a booking is cancelled, tickets are automatically restored

 🚫 Prevents overbooking and maintains accurate seat availability